cyberkaida/reverse-engineering-assistant/README.md

 Follow the instructions in the [ghidra-assistant](ghidra-assistant/README.md) plugin.

-After installation, enable the `ReVaPlugin` extension in the CodeBrowser tool (Open a file and click: File -> Configure -> Miscellaneous).
+After installation, enable the `ReVa Plugin` extension in the CodeBrowser tool (Open a file and click: File -> Configure -> Miscellaneous).

 If you want ReVa enabled by default, click File -> Save Tool to save the configuration.